abbcyhn/m-assembly/ch5/README.md

 - Write a program that will create a file called heynow.txt and write the words "Hey diddle diddle!" into it. [towrite.s](towrite.s)

-- Make the program able to either operate on command-line arguments or use STDIN or STDOUT based on the number of command-line arguments specified by ARGC .
+- Make the program able to either operate on command-line arguments or use STDIN or STDOUT based on the number of command-line arguments specified by ARGC. [toupper_either.s](toupper_either.s)

 - Modify the program so that it checks the results of each system call, and prints out an error message to STDOUT when it occurs.